robwoods-cam/knapsack_distribution/README.md

   - **Caching**

       * Uses hash-based caching (`problems_by_hash`, `distributions_by_hash`) to avoid redundant computations.
-      * Hashes use SHA256, so they are stable across Python runs.
+      * Hashes use the last 7-bytes of a SHA256 hash, so they are stable across Python runs.
 Data can be saved and compared.

 -----